nlenno1/find-my-meal-ms2/README.md

 [Back to Top](#find-my-meal)
 #
 ## Scope
-In line with the results from the Importance Viability analysis, all the previously mentioned features will be implimented on the first production release.
+In line with the results from the Importance Viability analysis, all the previously mentioned features will be implemented on the first production release.

 ### Functionality Requirements